 Q: How will you continue to coordinate with me as the health crisis continues?

 We will use the contact information you provided to give you updates via phone and/or by email.
 In addition, Family & Nursing Care regularly updates information about COVID-19 on our website: www.familynursingcare.com.
 If you have a specific question, there is always someone available by phone, 24/7.

 Q: What is Family & Nursing Care’s leave policy related to COVID-19?

 The health and safety of our Clients, Caregivers and staff are of utmost concern to us.
 Should a Client’s Caregiver test positive for COVID-19, his/her doctor will likely instruct them to quarantine for 14 days.
-We will arrange coverage for clients during this time.
-Caregivers can return to work after they have tested negative for COVID-19 or when provided a health clearance from their health care professional.
+We can arrange for replacement Caregivers during this time.
+Caregivers can safely return to work after they have tested negative for COVID-19 or when provided a health clearance from their health care professional.

 Family & Nursing Care has implemented a plan to support Caregivers in the event they are diagnosed with COVID-19.
-With proper documentation, Family & Nursing Care will compensate affected Select Caregivers for up to 14 days and will offer financial support for affected Classic independent contractor Caregivers.
+With proper documentation, Family & Nursing Care will pay sick leave to affected Select Caregivers for up to 14 days and will offer financial support for affected Classic independent contractor Caregivers.

 Q: What if a Caregiver can’t visit their Client?
-Do you have backup support?
+Can you send a replacement Caregiver?

 As always, we are committed to ensuring the safety of all Clients.
 We will refer a new Caregiver whenever possible.

 Q: How can we convey our policies with regard to this health situation to your Caregivers?

 Caregivers who work for residents in Senior Living Communities and long term care facilities are aware that professionals and management in these settings rely on them to follow their policies.
 Please keep our office team informed about any changes, and we will communicate with all Caregivers who provide care for residents of your community.